Competing first passage percolation on random regular graphs: Dynamics on the torus

 As mentioned in the introduction, the behavior of the competing infection process is extremely different when the underlying graph is a $d$ dimensional torus, and not a random $d$-regular graph.
-The difference is stated in \thmref{TorusThm}, which is proved in this section.
-The proof relies on the following shape theorem from \cite{CoxDurrett81}, due to Cox and Durrett. \begin{theorem}[Cox, Durrett] For any distribution $F$ there exists a convex set $A$ such that for any $\delta > 0$
+The difference is stated in Theorem \ref{TorusThm}, which is proved in this section.
+The proof relies on the following shape theorem from \cite{CoxDurrett81}, due to Cox and Durrett.